Arduino UNO R4 WiFi VRTC & OFF Pins

 This short tutorial showed how to use the VRTC and OFF pins that are found on the new header on the Arduino UNO R4 WiFi.
 These features are brand new to the UNO family.

-Suggest Changes
+Suggest changes

 The content on docs.arduino.cc is facilitated through a public GitHub repository.
-You can read more on how to contribute in the contribution policy.
+If you see anything wrong, you can edit this page here.